JiachenRen/java-algebra-system/README.md

 Epic update to JGrapher - introducing multi-variable graphing capability!
 Type in `x^a*cos(b*x)` and see what happens along the way!
 Play around with the sliders.
 Press `[TAB]` to hide/unhide function input.
 Significant improvements to the CAS, though not as powerful, it is no longer considered experimental with bugs now gone and inheritance optimized.
 Completely original & intuitive way of performing algebra manipulations by an ORIGINAL composite tree structure that proved to be immensely powerful and ingenious.
 ## Computer Algebra System (CAS)
 Powerful and bug-free multi-variable computer algebra system.
 Right now it handles simplification of many forms and convertion of output expression to a more human readable form.

+### What can it do?
+As of now, the CAS will attempt to convert any decimal numbers to fractions when needed during the simplification phase.
+It handles the following senarios:

+* Commutative arithmetic & algebra
+* Nested unary operation simplification
+* Algebraic domain validation
+* Trigonometric simplification
+* Logarithmic exponential simplification
+* Basic irrational/rational number arithmetic
+* **(NEW!)** Calculus
+  * First Derivative
+  * Logarithmic Differentiation
+  * Implicit Differentiation

+For detailed documentation of the simplifiable expressions, please refer to **simplifiable forms** under the **Simplification** section.

 ### Simplification
 The simplification algorithm is based on a **composite binary tree**, an original data structure.
 ```